CharliW90/CharliW90/README.md

 <summary><h3>What am I up to?</h3></summary>
 <h4>Gaming</h4>

-I'm enjoying the [Fallout London](https://en.wikipedia.org/wiki/Fallout:_London) total conversion mod - I am very impressed and humbled by the sheer amount of work those volunteers have done, and truly in awe that this whole new game is, in fact, a large collection of mods for Fallout 4!
-I am, of course, also eyeing up [AtomFall](https://en.wikipedia.org/wiki/Atomfall).

-*More casually I have been playing a lot of [Dave The Diver](https://en.wikipedia.org/wiki/Dave_the_Diver) (solo) and [Plate Up!](https://en.wikipedia.org/wiki/PlateUp!) (co-op)*
-*I recently finished [The Witcher 3](https://en.wikipedia.org/wiki/The_Witcher_3:_Wild_Hunt) (took me long enough!)*
+Over the last few months I have switched towards much more casual games - I've been playing a lot of [Monster&nbsp;Train](https://en.wikipedia.org/wiki/Monster_Train), [Dave&nbsp;the&nbsp;Diver](https://en.wikipedia.org/wiki/Dave_the_Diver) and [Plate&nbsp;Up!](https://en.wikipedia.org/wiki/PlateUp!).
+I've also been dipping in and out of [Atomic&nbsp;Heart](https://en.wikipedia.org/wiki/Atomic_Heart) which is fantastic, but just at the moment my motivation levels for bigger RPG games (especially combat-centric ones) is low.

 <h4>Climbing</h4>

-I'm primarily [indoor Bouldering](https://en.wikipedia.org/wiki/Bouldering), and I try to climb 3-4 times a week.
+I'm primarily [indoor&nbsp;Bouldering](https://en.wikipedia.org/wiki/Bouldering), and I try to climb 2-3 times a week.
 I'm currently pushing myself to complete V5 [grade](https://en.wikipedia.org/wiki/Bouldering#Grading) climbs, having become more comfortable with V3 and V4 climbs.

 <h4>Brewing/Fermentation</h4>

 Most recently I have been experimenting with pickling, after a large harvest of beetroot - I haven't yet achieved the level of 'crunch' I would like to retain in the end product; more experimenting needed!
-I'm currently enjoying a lacto-ferment that I made with some [Wild Garlic](https://en.wikipedia.org/wiki/Allium_ursinum) and [Three-Cornered Leek](https://en.wikipedia.org/wiki/Allium_triquetrum) that I foraged on a local walk.
+I'm currently enjoying a lacto-ferment that I made with some [Wild&nbsp;Garlic](https://en.wikipedia.org/wiki/Allium_ursinum) and [Three&#8209;Cornered&nbsp;Leek](https://en.wikipedia.org/wiki/Allium_triquetrum) that I foraged on a local walk.

-<h4>TV</h4>

-Most recently I decided to binge watch seasons 1 and 2 of Good Omens, if only because I'm a big fan of Pratchett and David Tennant, but overall I am not watching any TV (I'm just too busy).

 <h4>Coding Projects</h4>